Odisha reports 2nd coronavirus case; bans large gatherings, orders closure of restaurants

 "The health condition of both the COVID-19 cases is stable," Bagchi said.
 The second COVID-19 patient returned from the UK on Wednesday and was admitted to the isolation ward at AIIMS, Bhubaneswar on Thursday.
 His family members have been asked to home quarantine themselves, he said.

 The man came in contact with 46 persons after his return from the UK and 43 of them have been identified.
 Eight teams are now engaged in tracing the remaining three people, he added.
-Bagchi said out of the samples of 66 people tested so far in the state, two have tested positive for novel coronavirus, while the results of four are awaited.
+Bagchi said out of the samples of 66 people tested so far in the state, only two have tested positive for novel coronavirus.

 Asked about alleged resentment among a section of resident doctors at AIIMS over the senior official's son mingling with others, the spokesperson said, "The state government has given highest priority to this issue.
 We are reviewing the situation."
 When contacted, Director of AIIMS, Bhubaneswar, B Gitanjali told PTI, "Yes, I had a meeting with them (resident doctors).
 An anonymous letter is doing rounds.
 It is not signed.
 It is a bogus thing.
 There is no allegation.
 The issue is that medical superintendent's (MS) son came from abroad and he had some symptoms."
 "The MS came to the hospital and he (boy) was isolated.
 We took his blood sample for testing using the proper procedure and it came out positive and he is kept under isolation.
 We are exactly following the Government of India norms.
 But, I do not see anything wrong which the MS did in the whole thing.
 He did exactly what he is supposed to do.
 "All precautions required to treat a patient were taken.
 All the doctors who are treating (patients) in that clinic are taking the protective measures.
 And the patient himself was wearing a mask when he came," she added.